Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Adapting to lossy channels

 The two schemes thus present this trade-off: \begin{description} \item[extrapolating jerk] does not perturb the final part of the original forecast, but may over-extend it in the wrong way; \item[extrapolating velocity] statistically does not present over-extensions, but may distort the forecast towards the end of the original time horizon. \end{description}

 Our simulations-based analyses strongly suggest that, at least for the two use cases we consider in Section~\ref{sec:results} the best approach in practical scenarios is to extrapolate velocities.
-So, even if in any case managing packet-losses by means of the two data-imputation techniques proposed here means translating the loss of a packet into an opportune distortion of the final temporal parts of the forecasts exchanged by the agents, extrapolating velocity empirically seems always guaranteeing a better closed loop performance.
-Section~\ref{sec:results} will thus present results only relative to this approach.
+So, even if managing packet-losses by means of the two data-imputation techniques proposed here means translating the loss of a packet into an opportune distortion of the final temporal parts of the forecasts exchanged by the agents, extrapolating velocity seems to always guarantee a better closed loop performance.
+Hence, Section~\ref{sec:results} will only present results relying on the velocity-based approach.